LiterallyParker/LiterallyParker/README.md

 <p align="center">I am a software engineer from Lubbock, Texas.</p>

-I specialize in the backend, creating well structured APIs and Databases, as you can tell by my beautiful README.
+<p align="center">I specialize in the backend, creating well structured APIs and Databases, as you can tell by my beautiful README.</p>

-I have a strong liking for anything code.
+<p align="center">I have a strong liking for anything code.</p>
-If a computer can do it, I'll want it to!
+<p align="center">If a computer can do it, I'll want it to!</p>

 - Projects in progress: